 Truly representative of the Penny's Hill McLaren Vale terroir, 'Cracking Black' pays homage to the Bay of Biscay soils which contribute to the generosity and richness of the mighty Shiraz wines from the region.

 Sourced from our estate Malpas Road Vineyard, planted in 1991 on land which was originally referred to as ‘Bay of Biscay’.
 This is an obvious reference to the relatively infertile cracking, grey-black soil upon which our hand-tended Shiraz patch does its work.
 The fissures which occur as the black soil cracks apart, sever surplus root structure; a process which naturally lessens vigour and enhances ultimate grape quality.
 Other fruit parcels were sourced from the slightly higher elevated vines of the Penny’s Hill Vineyard.
 Detailed canopy management, judicious irrigation and passionate viticultural practices in both these high class vineyards contribute to this outstanding Shiraz.

-Oozing with cherry and dark berry fruits, this spicy McLaren Vale Shiraz is layered with mocha, oak spice and licorice with finely integrated oak.
+Oozing with dark fruits and plum notes, this spicy McLaren Vale Shiraz is layered with mocha, oak spice and licorice with finely integrated oak.
 Showing great depth and generosity, the palate is elegant and well defined.
 The tannins delicately wrap the fruit and guide it along the palate, resulting in a wine of exceptional length and character.

 Ready to drink now or age for 5+ years

 pH 3.48 | TA 6.42 | Alc/vol 14.5%